Syrians face more economic hardship as unrest spreads

 "Grocers only have mostly vegetables, cucumbers and tomatoes on display.
 Imported fruits are no longer on sale," said Daya Jundi, a resident of the southwestern city of Zabadani along the border with Lebanon, which was a popular resort for Gulf Arab tourists but is now a hotbed of anti-Assad protests.

-Even meat consumption has slumped as far less is on sale and a kilogram of fresh lamb now costs about 1,000 pounds against 600 pounds just a few weeks ago, locals say.
+Even meat consumption has slumped as far less is on sale and a kilogramme of fresh lamb now costs about 1,000 pounds against 600 pounds just a few weeks ago, locals say.

 "My customers would normally buy 1 kilogram of meat every several days.
 Now they barely get a quarter of that," said Abu Yazan, a butcher, echoing the plight of many small shopkeepers in Deraa, in the southern border area, which is seeing protests and security clampdowns daily.